The Long Shadow

 Once the two learn to trust each other, Richie learns about the traumatic event that shaped the man Morris’s life: the lynching of Morris’s grandfather in 1923.
 If Richie can go back in time again and prevent the lynching, will Morris come in from the cold?

 Elk Lake Publishing Inc. is an award winning publisher of over 50 titles per year, based in Plymouth, Massachusetts.
+The paperback is available after June 1 for order at any bookstore.
+Ebook is available on Amazon only.

 “Part survival story, part exploration of racial justice in America, part journey of self-discovery, and wholly engaging and memorable.
 A well done and powerful story.
-It is certainly stuck in my head.”—Joe Corbett, school librarian, St. Louis
+It is certainly stuck in my head.”—Joe Corbett, school librarian, St. Louis.

-“Heartwarming and heartbreaking, Richie’s story is a shining example of how taking a chance on unlikely friendships is the best way to break down the barriers we build.” —Jill Williamson, award-winning author of the Blood of Kings trilogy
+“Heartwarming and heartbreaking, Richie’s story is a shining example of how taking a chance on unlikely friendships is the best way to break down the barriers we build.” —Jill Williamson, award-winning author of the Blood of Kings trilogy.

-“A powerful message wrapped in a page-turner.” — Cherie Postill, author, speaker, and mentor for teens at the St. Louis Writers Guild
+“A powerful message wrapped in a page-turner.” — Cherie Postill, author, speaker, and mentor for teens at the St. Louis Writers Guild.

 “Searching for a new favorite book?
 Look no further than The Long Shadow by Phyllis Wheeler.
 This is a great book for fans of To Kill a Mockingbird but with a time-travel twist.
 Richie grabs your attention and doesn’t let go until the very end.”—Elsie G, age 13.